 Conectas • What do you anticipate the future holding for fake news – have we seen the worst of it, or is the worst of it still to come?

 D. K. • I hate to end up on a downer, but I’m afraid that technology is moving in such a way that it is going to make it easier for disinformation to work, and harder for individuals to discern fact from fiction.
 This is certainly the case with the deeply troubling manipulation of video, audio and text – which is making it harder to identify independent, verifiable sources of news.
 Since we do know that the future is going to bring us serious challenges, it’s important for governments, philanthropies and the media itself to be prepared for how they are going to address questions of false information.
 How is the independent press going to deal with and report on fake information and how technology is being distorted in order to undermine information and freedom of information?
 This is a really serious challenge for governments and for civil society moving forward.
 There are many organisations that are attempting to meet that challenge but it’s an open question as to how successful we will be.

 Interview conducted by Oliver Hudson (Conectas) on 23 May 2018

-Questions by Oliver Hudson (Conectas) and Thiago Olivia (Internet Lab)
+Questions by Oliver Hudson (Conectas) and Thiago Oliva (Internet Lab)